Tornadoes of 2011: Synopsis

 An ongoing outbreak at the end of 2010 continued into the first three hours of 2011.
-During that period seven tornadoes touched down in Mississippi.
+During that period seven tornadoes developed in Mississippi.
 However, during the remainder of the month, tornadic activity was suppressed by a cold air mass, with nine additional tornadoes – all weak – taking place.
 This inactivity continued through much of February before a pattern shift.
 Two consecutive outbreaks took place on February 25 and 27 – 28, producing a combined 55 tornadoes.
-Overall, 63 tornadoes were confirmed in the month, ranking it as the fourth-busiest February on record.
-Activity in March was split between the start and end of the month, with a total of 75 tornadoes touching down, which ran slightly above average for the month.
+Overall, 63 tornadoes were confirmed in the month, making it the fourth most active February on record.
+Activity in March was split between the start and end of the month, and with a total of 75 tornadoes recorded, it ran slightly above average for the month.

-In early April, a prolific severe weather event produced at least 42 tornadoes among more than 1,200 reports of wind damage, setting the tone for the month.
-A nearly continuous series of major tornado outbreaks followed thereafter in the remainder of April, including two extreme multi-day tornado outbreaks that were among the largest in U.S. history (one of them also one of the deadliest and the costliest) and two other large tornado outbreaks, and combined they resulted in an incredibly active month from start to finish; it was easily the most active month for tornadoes on record and by an extremely large margin the most active April, with 773 tornadoes touching down.
+In early April, a prolific severe weather event produced 46 tornadoes and more than 1,200 reports of wind damage, setting the tone for the month.
+A nearly continuous series of major tornado outbreaks followed thereafter in the remainder of April, including two extreme multi-day tornado outbreaks that were among the largest in U.S. history (one of them also one of the deadliest and the costliest) and two other large tornado outbreaks, resulting in an incredibly active month from start to finish; it was the most active month for tornadoes on record and by an extremely large margin the most active April, with 773 tornadoes in total.

-In an abrupt reversal, the activity did not continue into May (normally the most active month for tornadoes), however, and the first half was remarkably quiet and one of the least active Mays on record as of the middle of the month.
-That continued for three weeks until significant severe weather returned on May 21, and an extremely deadly tornado hit the following day in a major outbreak.
-The outbreak continued for the next several days, with over 180 confirmed touchdowns, bringing the month of May near average.
+In an abrupt reversal, the activity did not continue into May (normally the most active month for tornadoes), however, and the first half was remarkably quiet, becoming one of the least active Mays on record by the middle of the month.
+The lack of activity continued for three weeks until a tornado outbreak sequence began on May 21, and a deadly tornado hit Joplin, Missouri the following day in the event.
+The outbreak sequence continued for the next several days, with 241 confirmed tornadoes, bringing the month of May near average.

-The first day of June brought a rare outbreak into Massachusetts, where several tornadoes touched down, some of them fairly destructive.
-However, another reversal took place afterward and much of June was fairly quiet, with the exception of an active period in the third week that produced a moderate outbreak.
-July was also relatively quiet for the most part with below normal activity mostly clustered in the northern Plains.
-August was more quiet with below normal activity and only about 50 confirmed tornadoes.
+The first day of June brought a rare outbreak into New England.
+Several tornadoes occurred, some of which were destructive.
+However, another reversal took place afterward and much of June was fairly quiet, with the exception of an active period in the third week of the month which included a moderate tornado outbreak.
+July was also relatively quiet for the most part with below normal activity, occurring mostly within the northern Plains.
+August was more quiet with below normal activity and only 59 confirmed tornadoes.
 September and October were also below average.
 November was somewhat more active, primarily due to two moderate outbreaks in the first half of the month.
-December saw a return to inactivity for most of the month, but there was a small outbreak of 13 tornadoes on December 22 to close out the year.
+December saw a return to inactivity for most of the month, but there was a small outbreak of 13 tornadoes on December 22, making it the final tornado outbreak of the year.